Voting in a State Election

 It is the right of every elector to cast their vote in an environment which provides for a secret and independent ballot.

 However, you may seek assistance at any time from a polling official.
-If you do not understand the process, are unable to or have difficulty writing or need any other assistance, ask the polling place manager.
+If you do not understand the process, are unable to or have difficulty writing or need any other assistance, ask the Presiding Officer.